 The last two decades saw some of the worst accounting scandals in history.
-Billions of dollars were lost as a result of these financial disasters, which destroyed companies and ruined peoples’ lives.
+Billions of dollars were lost as a result of the said financial disasters, which destroyed companies and ruined peoples’ lives.
 Many of these accounting scandals were a result of the excessive greed of a few individuals whose actions led to disastrous consequences which brought down whole companies and affected millions of people.
 In this article, we look at the 10 biggest accounting scandals in recent times.

 Top 10 Accounting Scandals in the Past Decades